 Features of Audacity 2.2.2

 Aside from recording purposes, Audacity has editing tools that allow users to enhance the audio they want to produce.
 And what makes it popular?
-Audacity can record computer playback and not just a sound from the microphone.
-It supports hundreds of plugins that you can download and use for free.
+Audacity record computer audio and not just a sound from the microphone.
+It supports hundreds of Audacity plugins that you can download and use for free.

 Most of us expect that a powerful audio editor is complicated.
 Because of its fully structured interface, we consider it as a professional tool that only experts can use.
 This is not true with Audacity.
 Even if you are a beginner and never experienced using Audacity before, it is easy to familiarize yourself with this application.
 Therefore, you can never be wrong when you choose this audio recording tool.
-But you should never forget that Audacity has its own positive and negative aspects as shown in Audacity review.
+But you should never forget that it has positive and negative aspects as shown in Audacity review.
 After all, there’s no perfect application.